Wallace-White/wallace-white-site/content/en/_index.md

 ---
-title: 'Hugo Advance'
+title: 'Wallace and White Technology Solutions'
 date: 2019-02-22
-description: 'Advance is a multi-purpose premium Hugo theme.
-Modern design, clean code and highly configurable.'
+description: 'Need tech services?
+We are a one-stop shop for IT excellence across a variety of industries.
+Take advantage of our team of experts for a fraction of the cost of maintaining an internal IT staff!'
 header_transparent: true
 hero:
-  background: "images/home/charles-deluvio-Lks7vei-eAg-unsplash-2000.jpg"
+  background: "images/home/home.jpeg"
   blend_mode: "overlay"
   theme: "primary"
 services:
   enabled: true
   show_view_all: true
   limit: 3